stanokoye/TSPH-Referral-Optimisation/README.md

 **Stanley Okoye**
 Masters of Business Analytics
+BSc Economics
-Business Analyst Portfolio Project — March 2026
+[LinkedIn](www.linkedin.com/in/stanley-okoye-1a8a9a2a4/) · Business Analyst Portfolio Project — March 2026